waliddx/Courses-101/PYTHON/README.md

     Once the virtual environment is activated, any packages or dependencies you install will be isolated to that environment.

 4. You're now ready to start learning Python!
-You can proceed to the [Usage](#usage) section to learn how to navigate the course materials and resources.